-Scala Archives has contributed more than 14,600 images of art and architecture to the Artstor Digital Library in collaboration with Art Resource.
+Scala Archives has contributed nearly 16,000 images of art and architecture to the Artstor Digital Library in collaboration with Art Resource.

 While the selection in Artstor targets the canonical works of Italian art and architecture, largely from Italian repositories, it also represents the collections of other major museums across Europe as well as the United States.
 Further, it prioritizes the top searched works in the western tradition, from Giotto through Artemisia Gentileschi, and beyond to modernism and the new world.
 As such, the collection presents the high points of artistic achievement – painting, works on paper, sculpture and architecture – from the European schools, most notably of the Italian Renaissance, as well as some Ancient and American art.